Ice Cold Emailing Profits

 This one is really easy, just follow these exact instructions:

 1. Warm up your inbox by ensuring that you’ve been sending and receiving emails successfully for a month or so.
-There are tools you can pay for like Warmbox or Warmup Inbox that will do this for you so you can cut the line, if you’re impatient like me.
+There are tools you can pay for like Warmbox that will do this for you so you can cut the line, if you’re impatient like me.

 2. Don’t use a gmail account, use a custom domain.
 I use Namecheap to buy a $10 domain and then Google Workspace for a $7/month email.